queryluke/masseffect-5e/static/data/rules/01-03-universe-to-explore.md

 ---

 Mass Effect spans two galaxies: the Milky Way and Andromeda.
-Both have biotics, advanced tech, brave soldiers and fantastic adventures.
+Both have biotics, advanced tech, brave soldiers and fantastic missions.
 But the galaxies are vastly different.
 The Milky Way has been settled by sentient beings for millennia and most of its clusters, star systems, and planets have been charted and explored.
 It also is home to a variety of sentient alien species all with their own culture, planets, and colonies, making up a vast galactic community.
 If you aren't familiar with the first Mass Effect 3 video games, you can read about major events and lore at the